 In either case, the goal of analyzing that body organ is to know as a lot as necessary about it.
 Ensure you're protected if you observe some of the marks mentioned above.

-Choose what will happen to the creature while keeping your hands safe.
-You can also use big plastic sheets stacked on top of each other.
+• You can use big plastic sheets stacked on top of each other.
 Wrap bags, too, are useful.

-Even if you are burying a domestic rabbit, It is preferable to cover the body with plastic until it is buried.
-Several people who raise rabbits have said that something like this is wrong.
-But it's a safety issue that you have to deal with.
+• If you are burying a domestic rabbit, it is preferable to cover the body with plastic until it is buried.

 Put the rabbit in a bag and gently tie it to bury it in the backyard.
 Then, kindly transfer it to a different plastic bag/small box.
 Use the trowel instead of your hand if users cannot contact the rabbit's corpse.
 It may make transferring it to a trash bag simpler, particularly if you are grieving your pet's loss.
 Make a hole at least a couple of feet lower.